ElMassimo/vite_ruby/docs/guide/deployment.md

   Provide information on _Vite Ruby_ and related libraries.

 ::: tip Environment-aware

-All these tasks are aware of the environment.
-When running them locally in development you can provide `RACK_ENV=production` to simulate a production build.
+You can provide `RACK_ENV=production` to simulate a production build.
 :::

 <hr/>